“Psychology is the scientific study of people, the mind and behaviour.” (British Psychological Society, 2007)

 She is passionate about Psychology and prior to becoming a teacher, she lectured and gave tutorials in Psychology while carrying out research at the University of Oxford.
 Her main interests are cognitive developmental psychology, parent-child interactions and eating disorders.
 She maintains links with the university and psychology students to see research “in action”.

 Facilities and Resources

 The Psychology department has a wide range of text books, videos and DVDS which are used to bring psychology “to life” and to supplement students’ learning.
 This is complemented by a collection of books (both textbooks and popular reading) and the latest issues of Psychology Review in the School Library.

-Psychology Review is a magazine that is written for A level students; it helps develop an understanding of topics covered in the specification and engages students in topical issues and up-to-date research (it is also possible for individual students to subscribe to this magazine at a small cost).
+Psychology Review is a magazine that is written for A level students; it helps develop an understanding of topics covered in the specification and engages students in topical issues and up-to-date research (it is possible for individual students to subscribe to this magazine at a small cost).
 Each student has a copy of the AS or A2 text book endorsed by the exam board; alternative textbooks are also available in the library.

 Psychology lessons are taught in a classroom equipped with a networked PC and digital projector which facilitate the use of relevant video clips, websites and interactive resources.
 Discussion, debate, and practical investigations also form an integral part of Psychology lessons.
-Psychology involves a wide range of skills – everything from essay writing to statistics – and students learn in different ways; the varied activities adopted in lessons reflect these facts.
+Psychology involves a wide range of skills – everything from essay writing to statistics – and students learn in different ways; the varied and learner centred activities adopted in lessons reflect these facts.